 First of all the editing process changes slightly if I’m using my iPhone SE or if I’m using my Nikon D750.
 During the winter months when light is harder to come by I use my DSLR, it’s great for low light and keeps the picture quality I want.
 During the lighter months I use my iPhone as I get the results I want from it.

 If I am using my camera I shoot the image in RAW.
 I then import it into Lightroom.
 You can get Lightroom and Photoshop from the Adobe Cloud, which is just under £10 a month.
 If you love photography it is definitely worth the investment and will help you edit photographs a lot more effectively.

 (the before image, can you tell haha?)

 Once I’ve opened the image the first thing I do is see if the photo looks right with one of the presets I have.
-I purchased Rook & Rover Presets to edit wedding photographs with and I love them.
-The help me achieve the colours I like in an image.
+I have my own range of presets.
+They help me achieve the colours I like in an image.
 That slightly muted tone.
 If it looks good with it I apply it, if not I simply leave it off.

 Once I’ve applied the preset (or not) I play with the light settings.
 I bring the shadows up to around 80-90 and then if needed I add a little extra on the exposure.
 Usually around 1.10.
 This helps to keep my images light and airy.

 Sometimes I add in a little contrast depending on the image.
 This is normally around 10-20 on the slider.